nl253/Notes/Algorithms-Correctness-and-Efficiency/data-structures.md

 ## Hash Table

-A hash table is a **l
-ookup table** that uses an array in which the location of each item is found by using a [hash function](#hash-functions).
+A hash table is a **lookup table** that uses an array in which the location of each item is found by using a [hash function](#hash-functions).

 ### Hash Functions